-Oticon ON App
+Oticon ON

-An application that lets you control your hearing aid from your mobile phone or tablet.
+An application that lets you control your hearing aid from your cell phone or tablet.
 For iPhone, iPad, iPod touch, and Android devices.

-Ensure that you only download and install Otion ON app from the official app stores.
+Ensure that you only download and install Oticon ON app from the official app stores.